10 Costly HDB Buying Mistakes in Singapore and How to Avoid Them

 • Future developments: Check for upcoming MRT, commercial hubs, or parks near your shortlisted area

-Location is not a short-term trade-off — it is a long-term investment in both your lifestyle and your property’s future value.
+Location is not a short-term trade-off, it is a long-term investment in both your lifestyle and your property’s future value, and avoiding this HDB buying mistakes here is critical.

 Hidden costs that catch buyers off guard: